 - Natural light (from the window)

-- [Affiliate link] IKEA Lack coffee table as a surface to shoot on.
-Its low enough that I easily get a full flatlay without doing any acrobatics, and takes up relatively little space when not in use (the legs screw on and off, so it can even store flat)
+- A low coffee table as a surface to shoot on.
+Low enough that I can easily get a full flat lay without doing any acrobatics, and takes up relatively little space when not in use.

 - I use a few different backgrounds in each shoot, to keep things interesting.
-I have a few [affiliate link] foam boards covered with sticky-backed plastic (like this [affiliate link] marble effect or this [affiliate link] pale wood effect), as well as scarves and fabric that double as backdrops and props
+I use a few foam boards covered with sticky vinyl marble or wood effect contact paper, as well as scarves and fabric that double as backdrops and props.

 - Keep other props handy – bowls and plates, pretty utensils, and key ingredients or garnishes always work well in food shots.